Generic selectors

 Substance Use Disorder and Prison: Special Focus on Opioid Dependence

-Department of Addiction Medicine, LGBRIMH, Tezpur, Assam, India
+Department of Addiction Medicine, LGBRIMH, Tezpur, Assam, India.

 *Corresponding author: Dr. Tathagata Mahintamani, Department of Addiction Medicine, LGBRIMH, Tezpur, Assam, India. mahintamani@gmail.com.